-Welcome to a brand new fall semester.
+Welcome to a brand new semester.
 We hope you are feeling full of "back to school" energy!!
 You can make the most of that energy by thinking now about how you are going to get through the inevitable crunch time.

 Here are 5 time management strategies students tell us they find helpful: